-Digital communication technologies are among the enabling forces for increased consumer/citizen engagement.
-They allow access to a vast amount of information, but they also enable two-way communication between consumers and scientists or innovators.
+Digital communication technologies are among the enabling forces for increased consumer/ citizen engagement.
+They allow access to a vast amount of information, but they also enable twoway communication between consumers and scientists or innovators.
 Organising stakeholder workshops or focus groups is important in certain topics, but they are both expensive and difficult to organise due to the time required.
-Engagement methods using on-line platforms and digital communication are still rarely used in research activities and development of these methods together with digital communication experts would facilitate stakeholder engagement systems that could be used flexibly throughout the R&I processes.
+The adoption of engagement methods using on-line platforms and digital communication had taken a leap during the COVID-19 pandemic of 2020, but they are still relatively used in research activities.
+Development of these methods together with digital communication experts would facilitate stakeholder engagement systems that could be used flexibly throughout the R&I processes.
 As the channels enable two-way communication and dialogue, they can be used to elicit consumers' opinions, needs and wants and thereby support R&I that better responds to these needs and desires.
-This will also require a change in the way consumer insight has been seen as an input in research rather than co-creation activity that requires dialogue.
+This will also require a change from thinking consumers' role as providing consumer insight as an input in research to thinking about consumers' input as a co-creation activity that is based on dialogue.
 Digital two-way communication permits to clarify any questions consumer may have and furthermore, these channels can be used in consumer-to-consumer (C2C) communication allowing consumer to respond to others' comments as well.

 Thus, these channels empower consumers to form rapid consumer communities around specific topics and thereby even social movements that can contribute to the research and innovation, or pressurise other actors in the food chain.
+However, it is important to keep in mind that consumers' willingness to take part in these online activities depends on, not only how involved and interested consumers are in food but also in their willingness to engage in online activities.